okabrionz/grebu/src/pages/index.md

 ---
-title: Home
+title: Let Make Your Website Blazing Fast
 sections:
   - actions:
       - label: Learn More
         url: /features
     component: HeroBlock
-    content: >-
-      Still make your prospective customers wait a long time when opening your website?
+    content: Still make your prospective customers wait a long time when opening your website?
 We will solve that for You.
-    image: images/hero.png
+    image: /images/undraw_in_no_time_6igu.svg
     section_id: hero
     title: We build blazing fast & secured websites.
     type: heroblock